Teoneag/Splitty_TU-Delft_OOP-Project/docs/feedback/Meeting_Week_7_Team_15.md

 Mark: Excellent

-Feedback: The agenda was added to the repository in time and it followed the template nicely.
+Feedback: The agenda was added to the repository in time, and it followed the template nicely.
 Good job !

 #### Performance of the *Previous* Minute Taker